osmlab/osmlint/validators/unclosedWays/README.md

 ### How to fix this error

-- If the highway has any tag for areas (i.e. `landuse` or `buildings`) delete this tag.
+- If the highway has any tag for areas (for example, `landuse` or `buildings`) delete this tag.
-- If the area has a self-intersect node, disengage it and reshape the area.
+- If the area has a self-intersecting node, disengage it and reshape the area.

 #### Common issues